yousefalabdullah/osu-beatmaps-downloader/README.md

 ## 🛠️ Requirements

 The script runs on standard **Python 3** and requires the `requests` library to handle file streaming.
+So naturally you first need to install [Python3](https://www.python.org/downloads/) for your operating system.

 ### Installing Dependencies